Skip to main content

 Hello, Earth!

-In this example the first command is writing to STDERR rather than STDOUT so Hello, world! doesn't get pipelined and thus isn't affected by regexp:
+In following example the first command is writing to stderr rather than stdout so Hello, world! doesn't get pipelined and thus isn't affected by regexp:

 » err Hello, world! | regexp s/world/Earth/